Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

-Staff Responsible for Monitoring: Safety Committee.
+Staff Responsible for Monitoring: ILT

 Title I: